Tapan Misra

 Tapan Misra (born 20 January 1961) is an Indian scientist who has been the Director of Space Applications Centre and Physical Research Laboratory in ISRO.
 He later became Senior Advisor to the Chairman, ISRO.

-In 2021, Misra founded a space-tech startup called SISIR Radar, which manufactures Synthetic Aperture Radars (SAR), a technology that he pioneered in ISRO, for drones and satellites.
+In 2022, Misra founded a space-tech startup called Sisir Radar, which manufactures Synthetic Aperture Radars (SAR), a technology that he pioneered in ISRO, for drones and satellites.
+Sisir Radar will make synthetic aperture radars (SAR) that can be fixed on drones for imaging smaller land areas.

 Early life

 Tapan Misra was born in 1961 in Rayagada, Odisha to father Sidheshwar Misra and mother Kamala Misra.
 He had qualified the IIT Joint Entrance examination with an all India rank of 85 in 1980 but opted to study at the Jadavpur University.
 He secured the First rank in West Bengal JEE in 1980.
 He was awarded J C Bose National Science Talent Search Scholarship (JBNSTS) in 1981.
 He graduated in Electronics and Telecommunication Engineering in 1984 from Jadavpur University, Kolkata.

 Career

 He started his career as a digital hardware engineer and involved in Microwave Remote Sensing payloads in SAC.
-He managed system engineering of Multi-frequency Scanning Microwave Radiometer (MSMR) payload for IRS-P4 during 1995-1999.
+He managed system engineering of Multi-frequency Scanning Microwave Radiometer (MSMR) payload for IRS-P4 during 1995–1999.